-- License Plate Recognition-The university is implementing a License Plate Recognition program for parking enforcement.
+- License Plate Recognition-The university is currently utilizing a License Plate Recognition program for parking enforcement.
 Vehicles are required to park with their license plates facing out.
-Backing into spaces or pulling through is no longer permitted.
+Backing into spaces or pulling through is not permitted.

 - Faculty/staff (Blue) spaces in the Residential zone are enforced 24 hours a day.
 This means no overnight parking in designated blue employee spaces without an employee permit.